Builder Design Pattern

 Director (HeadChef): This class defines the proper order in which all the construction steps should be invoked, so we can create and reuse specific configurations of products.
 It uses the Builder interface to create an instance of the complex product.

 Product (Pizza): The final objects returned by the concrete builders.
-While in this example all products belong to the same class (Pizza), it's possible for products to belong to different class hierarchies or interfaces.
+While in this example all products belong to the same class (Pizza), products can belong to different class hierarchies or interfaces.
 In that case, the consumer code would call the method of the Concrete builders directly to get the final product.

 Client (Consumer): This part of the code associates one of the concrete builder's objects with the Director.
 The Director uses this builder object to construct the product.
 Note: The client can do this just once using the constructor parameters of the director.
 There can be another approach: the client can pass the builder object to the construction method of the director.